 Quick!
 Get out of the water!
 Call up Spielberg!
 Prime your Instagram accounts!
-Ever since commercial fisherman Larry "Boo" Powley pulled an 8.6-foot, 310-pound bull shark from his pound net at the mouth of the Patuxent River in Southern Maryland yesterday, the Twittersphere is all aflame.
+Ever since commercial fisherman Larry "Boo" Powley pulled an 8.6-foot, 310-pound bull shark from his pound net at the mouth of the Patuxent River in Southern Maryland in August 2018, the Twittersphere is all aflame.
 But just how common are bull sharks in the Bay?
 What does this sighting mean for the health of our waters?
 And, perhaps most importantly of all, can we stop freaking out yet?
 We sat down with CBF's Maryland Senior Scientist Doug Myers for his thoughts.

 What does this shark sighting mean with regard to the health of the Bay?